WWUZeroTrust/WWUZeroTrust.github.io/_posts/2020-06-1-End-of-Spring-Quarter.md

 ## Final Thoughts on Implementing a Zero Trust Network

 We started this project with only a vague idea of how to implement a Zero Trust network.
-Through multiple evaluations and testing we managed to find a combination of tools that could demonstate a working example of a Zero Trust network.
+Through multiple evaluations and testing we managed to find a combination of tools that could demonstrate a working example of a Zero Trust network.
+We believe the amount of time we put into this project was worthwhile.
+It introduced us to a lot of new tools and furthered some of our understanding in areas we only felt somewhat knowledgeable about initially.
+We became more familiar with Docker containers, JSON data and HTTP requests, designing a Zero Trust environment from the ground up, and even a little CSS and HTML.

 ## Future Plans